-As of December 1, 2023, we had \$3.65 billion in senior unsecured notes outstanding and a \$3 billion commercial paper program with no amounts outstanding.
-We also had a \$1.5 billion senior unsecured revolving credit agreement and \$3.5 billion delayed draw term loan agreement, both of which were undrawn.
-Subsequent to December 1, 2023, the delayed draw term loan agreement was terminated.
+As of November 29, 2024, we had \$5.65 billion in senior unsecured notes outstanding and a \$3 billion commercial paper program with no amounts outstanding.
+We also had a \$1.5 billion senior unsecured revolving credit agreement, which was undrawn.
 This debt or future additional indebtedness may adversely affect our financial condition and future financial results by, among other things: